-- Conduct a review of all disbursements of South Carolina State Government to ensure that agencies comply with the annual Appropriation Act. - Verify the validity and authenticity of each payment.
+- Conduct a review of all disbursements of South Carolina State Government to ensure that agencies comply with the annual Appropriations Act. - Verify the validity and authenticity of payments. - Increase proficiency with processes involving the SCEIS travel and accounts payable modules.

-- Process the statewide payroll accurately and on time 100% of the time. - Provide accurate financial information and reports to the various income tax authorities and retirement systems within the time frames required by law. - Review disbursement requests submitted by agencies accurately within an average of four business days.
+- Process the statewide payroll accurately and on time. - Provide accurate financial information and reports to the various income tax authorities and retirement systems within the time frames required by law. - Review disbursement requests submitted by agencies accurately within an average of four business days.
 The Statewide Payroll and Accounts Payable Division processes payment requests from agencies.
-For each request determined to be valid, the agency issues an electronic warrant to the State Treasurer authorizing payment. - Encourage agencies to increase use of the Visa Purchasing Card (PCard) for small purchases, thereby, reducing transaction volume and increasing financial rebates to the state. - Administer the state's U.S. Savings Bond Program through a statewide-automated purchasing system.
+For each request determined to be valid, the agency issues an electronic warrant to the State Treasurer authorizing payment. - Encourage agencies to increase use of the Purchasing Card for small purchases, thereby, reducing transactional volume and increasing financial rebates to the state.

-- Processed the statewide payroll accurately and on time 100% of the time. - Benchmark: Title 8, Chapter 11, Section 35 (A) of the South Carolina Code of Laws states in part: "...all appropriations for compensation of State Employees shall be paid in twicemonthly installments...The payroll period shall continue thereafter on a twice-monthly schedule as established by the Budget and Control Board..." - Provided accurate financial information and reports as required on time 100% of the time.
-Failure to comply with applicable regulations would result in significant penalties assessed by the state and federal governments. - Benchmark: Section 11 of Internal Revenue Service Circular E, Employer's Tax Guide for tax year 2008 requires employee payroll withholdings to be deposited within specified time frames.
-Penalties between two and fifteen percent are assessed for deposits not made on time.
-By meeting the Internal Revenue Service's payroll deposit requirements, we avoided a minimum of \$7.3 million in federal tax deposit penalties.
+Processed the statewide payroll accurately and on time.

+Benchmark: Title 8, Chapter 11, Section 35 (A) of the South Carolina Code states in part: "...all appropriations for compensation of State Employees shall be paid in twice-monthly installments...The payroll period shall continue thereafter on a twice-monthly schedule as established by the Budget and Control Board..."

+Provided accurate financial and payroll information and reports as required on time.
+Payroll tax deposit information is submitted to the State Treasurer's Office that in turn submits the deposit to the relevant Federal authorities.

+Benchmark: Section 11 of Internal Revenue Service Circular E, Employer's Tax Guide requires employee payroll withholdings to be deposited within specified time frames.

-- Maintained employee payroll deduction files and processed 954,681 payroll transactions.
-Purchased 5,271 U.S. Savings Bonds totaling \$411,700 from the Federal Reserve Bank. - Processed approximately 1.1 million Contingent Vouchers and Interdepartmental Transfers within an average of 2.2 business days.
+Maintained employee payroll deduction files and processed 1,202,258 payroll transactions.

+- Successfully processed approximately 792,377 Contingent Vouchers and Interdepartmental Transfers within an average of 2.08 business days, well under the goal of 4 days. - Maintained over 164,000 centralized vendor records to ensure accuracy for tax reporting.

-Processed approximately 1.1 million Contingent Vouchers and Interdepartmental Transfers; 102,944 transactions per person.
-This year approximately 505,175 transactions were processed in SCEIS and 544,858 transactions were processed in STARS.
-Each year, as additional agencies are brought online with the SAP software, the number of transactions processed through the new enterprise system will increase.
-As additional agencies are added, the efficiencies gained may allow for all agencies on the system to reassign some of their existing accounting personnel to other areas.
+- Processed approximately 792,377 Contingent Vouchers and Interdepartmental Transfers; 118,396 transactions per person.
+This year approximately 678,771 transactions were processed in SCEIS and 113,606 transactions were processed in STARS.
+Each year, as additional agencies are brought online with the SAP software, the number of transactions processed through the new enterprise system will increase. - Closed a total of 910 SCEIS Service Help Desk tickets, of which the majority were Payroll related, as expected.

-The Purchasing Cards spend volume and rebate continued to increase.
-The contract for the Purchasing Cards, which includes state agencies, higher education, and local government entities, provides for a rebate to the state based on transaction volume.
+The Purchasing Card spend volume and rebate continued to increase.
+The contract for the Purchasing Cards, which includes state agencies, higher education institutions, and local government entities, provides for a rebate to the state based on transactional volume.
+The annual contract and reporting period is August 1 through July 31.
+Volume and rebates are set as of July 31, thus crossing fiscal years.